-The total pension liability in the June 30, 2017, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+Key methods and assumptions used in the latest actuarial valuation, reflecting experience study results used in the July 1, 2021, actuarial valuation.

-Inflation 2.50 percent Salary Increases 12.50 percent at age 20 to 2.50 percent at age 65 Investment Rate of Return 7.45 percent, net of investment expenses, including inflation Payroll Increases 3.00 percent Cost-of-Living Adjustments 0.00 percent effective July 1, 2017
+Inflation 2.50 percent

+Projected salary increases 12.50 percent at age 20 to 2.50 percent at age 65

+Investment Rate of Return 7.00 percent, net of investment expenses, including inflation

+Discount Rate of Return 7.00 percent Payroll Increases 3 percent Cost-of-Living Adjustments 0.0 percent

 Post-retirement mortality rates for healthy retirees are based on the RP-2014 Annuitant Mortality Table with 50% of rates through age 69, 70% of rates between ages 70 and 79, 90% of rates between ages 80 and 84, and 100% of rates thereafter, projected forward generationally using mortality improvement scale MP-2016.
 Post-retirement disabled mortality rates are based on the RP-2014 Disabled Mortality Table with 90% of rates for males and 100% of rates for females, projected forward generationally using mortality improvement scale MP-2016.
 Pre-retirement mortality rates are based on RP-2014 Employee Mortality Table, projected forward generationally using mortality improvement scale MP-2016.

-Pre-retirement mortality improvement scale MP-2016.Actuarial assumptions used in the July 1, 2017, valuation are based on the results of an actuarial experience study, for the period July 1, 2011 through June 30, 2016.
+Actuarial assumptions used in the July 1, 2021 valuation are based on the results of an actuarial experience study for the period July 1, 2011 through June 30, 2016.

-STRS' investment consultant develops an estimate range for the investment return assumption based on the target allocation adopted by the Retirement Board.
+STRS Ohio's investment consultant develops an estimate range for the investment return assumption based on the target allocation adopted by the Retirement Board.
 The target allocation and long-term expected rate of return for each major asset class are summarized as follows: